 The impact of extractive industries on the realization of human rights in Latin America

 The purpose of the project is to inform a report on the responsibility of home states for the activities of private extractive companies operating in Latin America that can lead to human rights violations.
 Research will focus on the legal framework in Canada, international standards set within the Inter-American Human Rights System and the identification of illustrative cases.

-This project is developed in partnership with the Due Process of Law Foundation (DPLF) based in Washington, D.C.
+Project Partner: Due Process of Law Foundation (DPLF), Washington, D.C.

 Project activities include:

-- Hearing before the Inter-American Commission on Human Rights on "Measures to prevent Human Rights violations by Canadian extractive industries that operate in Latin America" (December 2017).
+- Hearing before the Inter-American Commission on Human Rights during the 166th Extraordinary Period of Sessions, entitled "Measures to prevent Human Rights violations by Canadian extractive industries that operate in Latin America" (December 2017):

 - Hearing before the Inter-American Commission on Human Rights regarding Business, Human Rights and Prior Consultation in the Americas (March 2015).

 - Text of the Participating organizations regarding the Right of Prior Consultation in the Americas (English)